danielecook/Awesome-Bioinformatics/README.md

 - [Opiniomics](http://www.opiniomics.org/) - Dr. Mick Watson write on bioinformatics, genomes, and biology.
 - [Bits of DNA](https://liorpachter.wordpress.com/) - Dr. Lior Pachter writes review and commentary on computational biology.
 - [it is NOT junk](http://www.michaeleisen.org/blog/) - Dr. Michael Eisen writes "a blog about genomes, DNA, evolution, open science, baseball and other important things"
-- [#!/perl/bioinfo](https://bioinfoperl.blogspot.com) - The Computational and Structural Biology group at EEAD-CSIC writes, mostly in Spanish, about "Ideas y código para problemas de genómica de plantas, biología computacional y estructural".
+- [#!/perl/bioinfo](https://bioinfoperl.blogspot.com) - The Computational and Structural Biology group at EEAD-CSIC writes, in Spanish and English, about ideas and code for plant genomics, computational and structural biology problems.

 ### Miscellaneous